GX

 GX#

-GX is a GPU-native model for solving the nonlinear gyrokinetic system for low-frequency turbulence in magnetized plasmas, in particular tokamaks and stellarators, using Fourier-Hermite-Laguerre spectral methods.
+GX is a GPU-native model for solving the non-linear gyrokinetic system for low-frequency turbulence in magnetized plasmas, in particular tokamaks and stellarators, using Fourier-Hermite-Laguerre spectral methods.

 This software has proven ideal for fusion reactor design and optimization, as well as for general physics research.